-1. Provide a plan to disseminate and learn effective academic and social-emotional support practices from other educational organizations such as district, charter, and non-public schools.
+1. Provide a plan to disseminate and learn effective academic and social-emotional support practices from other educational organizations such as district, charter, and non-public schools on an ongoing basis.

-- 2. The applicant group's plan should set forth how the entity will share and learn effective educational practices with the school district of location, neighboring school districts of location, other charter schools, and other educational entities. - 3.
+- 2. The applicant group's plan should set forth how the entity will share and learn effective educational practices with the school district of location, neighboring school districts of location, other charter schools, and other educational entities on an ongoing basis. - 3.
 Other areas of collaboration should be discussed.
 Points of contact and high-level summaries of conversations to enact such plans with the entities enumerated above should be provided.

-- A detailed and realistic plan to disseminate and learn effective academic and socialemotional support practices from other educational organizations such as district, charter, and non-public schools is provided. - 2.
-Potential partners in the dissemination of effective academic and social-emotional support practices are provided. - 3.
+- 1. A detailed and realistic plan to disseminate and learn effective academic and socialemotional support practices from other educational organizations such as district, charter, and non-public schools on an ongoing basis is provided. - 2.
+Potential partners in the dissemination of effective academic and social-emotional support practices on an ongoing basis are provided. - 3.
 The applicant group's plan to share and learn effective educational practices is inclusive of the school district of location, neighboring school districts of location, other charter schools, and other educational entities is described in detail. - 4.
 The applicant group presents other areas of collaboration with the school district of location, neighboring school districts of location, other charter schools, and other educational entities. - 5.
 Points of contact and high-level summaries of conversations to enact such plans with the entities enumerated above are included. - 6.
 The applicant group demonstrates that they have started the process of collaboration with the entities listed above.